rowanphipps/Cerberus/README.md

 ```
 In the above example `some_function` would be a function found in `my_file.py` that would take a single int as a parameter and return the results of its calculation.
 Running this command would generate a file called `cerberus.confg` that contains information about the Cerberus project.
 At this point it is possible to use Cerberus to run the function locally utilizing all of its CPU cores but first we probably want to add some remote servers for more compute resources.

-Servers can be add to the project by running `cerberus add-remote` followed by the address of the server and the username of the user on the server that is to be used.
+Servers can be add to the project by running `cerberus add-server` followed by the address of the server and the username of the user on the server that is to be used.
 The current user on the host machine must be setup to login via ssh using keys otherwise Cerberus is unable to use the server.
-More options can be found using `cerberus add -h`.
-Once servers have been added to the project they can be listed out by running `cerberus list`
+More options can be found using `cerberus add-server -h`.
+Once servers have been added to the project they can be listed out by running `cerberus list` and removed with `cerberus remove-server server_name`.
+Removing a server also deletes any files the were uploaded to it for this project.

 ### Running Code